TakenCdosG/ella-live/wp-content/plugins/pinterest-master/readme.txt

 **pin it for wordpress...**

-IMPORTANT: Makes no use of Javascipt or Ajax to keep your website clean of errors and conflicts
+> IMPORTANT: Makes no use of Javascript or Ajax to keep your website clean of errors and conflicts

-**LITE Version Contains:**
+**LITE Version Contains**

 * Fully Mobile Responsive
 * Display, Hide or Change any Widget Title

 * Pinterest Master Buttons Widget (Display Pinterest Follow Me Button, Display Pinterest Pin It Button (Gray or Red Button Colours), Display Pinterest Pin It Button Hover Wordpress Photos (On mouse over your photos.
 Gray or Red Button Colours)

-**ADVANCED Version Contains:**
+**ADVANCED Version Contains**

 * Fully Mobile Responsive
 * Pinterest Business Ready